Deep-MI/fsqc/README.md

   --outlier-table        specify normative values (only in conjunction with
                          --outlier)
-  --fastsurfer           use FastSurfer instead of FreeSurfer output --no_group             run script in subject-level mode. will compute
+  --fastsurfer           use FastSurfer instead of FreeSurfer output --no-group             run script in subject-level mode. will compute
                          individual files and statistics, but not create group-level summaries.
   --group-only           run script in group mode. will create group-level